How My First Coffee Cupping Experience Humbled Me

 Roaster’s Notes: A dark roast coffee with bittersweet chocolate and cane sugar flavors

 coffee cuppingThere you have it.
-I am obviously really, really bad this whole cupping business.
+I am obviously really, really bad at this whole cupping business.
 I think part of my failure is due to my previous lack of burning desire to be able to discern specific and individual flavors skillfully.
 That was before.
-Now, I am resolved to become a craftsman in the way I name flavor notes and discuss aromas.
+Now, I am resolved to become a craftsman in naming flavor notes and discussing aromas.
 I will grow and learn to approach cupping confidently.

 Happy brewing!

-If you enjoyed this article, let me know on Facebook, Google+, or Twitter!
+If you enjoyed this article, let me know on Facebook or Twitter!

 Garrett Oden